(1) Save at every opportunity

 Consider whether the asset will appreciate or depreciate in value also consider some of the carrying costs of the asset before you make the purchase.
 In other words, a car or boat may seem to not carry with it many expenses but the cost of fuel and insurance sometimes exceeds the actual monthly payment you will make.
 Make sure to obtain a car insurance quote before purchasing a vehicle.

 It may save you in the long run.
 The same goes for a house – homeowners’ insurance and property taxes can become very expensive (not to mention maintenance which can be very costly).
 Taking these factors into consideration before making a major purchase will help you to swim and not sink financially.
+Check the quotes of different providers to find the best church insurance.

 (3) Resist The Urge to spend more as you earn more